-5. Silento has also used his fame to give back to the community.
-The rapper has visited children’s hospitals and even received “an honor from the mayor of Augusta, Georgia for his charitable work within Atlanta,” where he is from, according to Silento’s website.
+The rapper also used his newfound fame to visit children’s hospitals and even received “an honor from the mayor of Augusta, Georgia for his charitable work within Atlanta,” where he is from, according to Silento’s website.
 In 2019, he partnered with DoSomething.org’s “The Hit We’ll Take” campaign against e-cigs, vapes and Juuling.

 5. Silento was arrested on three separate occasions in 2020.
 He was arrested twice within the span of two days in Aug.
 2020.
 One of the arrests was for allegedly “threatening two strangers with a hatchet last weekend” on Aug.
 29, which the Los Angeles County District Attorney’s Office announced in a press release obtained by HollywoodLife.
 The rapper had faced “two felony counts of assault with a deadly weapon with allegations of using a hatchet as a deadly and dangerous weapon,” the report added.